The Victor-Victrola Page

 1919

-Victor production converted back to phonographs, annual production rises to 474,000 units
+Victor production slowly converted back to phonographs, annual production rises to 474,000 units

 Additional Victor price increases are implemented due to inflation